chedug/Wallet/README.md

 Installation:

 1. Clone the repository via `git clone https://github.com/chedug/Wallet`
-2. Create and set up virtual environment (Optional)
+2. Create and set up a virtual environment (Optional)
 3. Install dependencies using Poetry (or manually)

 Configuration:

-1. Change database credentials in `settings.py` using environment variables (include appropriate variables in .env file)
+1. Update database credentials in settings.py using environment variables (make sure to include the necessary variables in the .env file).

 ## Usage